-The Impact of Technical and Vocational Training on Youth Employment in Senegal
+From Skills to Jobs: The Impact of Training on Employment in Senegal

 With Tenikue, M.